-We are guided by our values, which are divided up into three areas.
+We are guided by our values, which cover three areas.

 Everything we do springs from these three areas.